 For installing PyFerret using the pre-built files, download the appropriate PyFerret binaries tarball from the GitHub link.
 Starting with version 7.0.0, for PyFerret the environment files are part of the binaries tarball.

 Ferret Datasets The datasets used for creating land outlines and masks, and also used by example and tutorial scripts.
-For Ferret v7.1, the datasets that are used by "go land" and "go land_detail" to draw land boundaries, national borders, rivers, and so forth on maps are updated.
+For Ferret v7.1, the datasets that are used by "go land" and "go land_detail" to draw land boundaries, national borders, rivers, and so forth on maps were updated.

 For building PyFerret from source code, you only need to download the PyFerret source tarball from the NOAA-PMEL PyFerret GitHub repository.